 Introduction

-Tulip is an advanced open source software toolkit designed for load testing, stress testing, and performance regression testing.
+Tulip is a Kotlin SDK to create load testing, stress testing, and performance regression testing benchmarks for software systems.
 Tulip is a robust solution for evaluating the performance and stability of web applications under varying conditions, ensuring they can handle high traffic and stress levels efficiently.
 Similar to well-known tools like JMeter, Gatling, and Locust, Tulip provides powerful capabilities to simulate real-world scenarios and generate comprehensive reports, helping developers identify and resolve potential bottlenecks.

 Program structure